 Operator Error.
 Operators can cause accidents when they drive too fast or when they become distracted.
 Operators can also be under the influence of drugs or alcohol when they drive, thus causing an accident because of delayed reaction times.

 Safety lapse.
 If the train violates one of the many state or federal safety regulations, you may be able to sue for your injuries.A Georgia Personal Injury Lawyer can Help

-The injured party should seek immediate medical attention for any injury.
-If you are acting on behalf of someone due to the seriousness of the injury or death, you should contact a lawyer on their behalf as soon as possible.
+Before you can sue, you’ll need to thoroughly investigate the accident to identify who is to blame.
 Immediate investigation and preservation of evidence are often critical to proving a personal injury case arising from a train crash.
-Investigations usually involve an examination of the scene while the evidence, such as skid marks and gouge marks, is still fresh.
-It is also critical to establish contact with the investigating authorities, who have often done an accident reconstruction.
-It is in the best interest of the injured person to immediately hire an experienced train/railroad injury attorney to investigate their case.
+Investigation usually involves an examination of the scene while evidence, such as skid marks, is still fresh.
+It is also vital to establish contact with the investigating authorities, who typically perform an accident reconstruction.

 Train accident victims often suffer from broken bones, whiplash, and concussions, so they need to focus on their recovery.
 At Slappey & Sadd, we have experience investigating train accidents to uncover whether the railroad didn’t live up to its duty as a common carrier to provide extraordinary care, and we track down the evidence needed to make a persuasive case to the jury.Talk to a Georgia Personal Injury Lawyer Now